GBLille/MassiveFold/README.md

 ```bash
 #SBATCH --array=0-44
 ```
-- To store job logs following [Setup](#steps)'s file tree, add these lines in the headers:
+- Add these lines too in the headers, it is necessary to store MassiveFold lo:

 In **alignment.slurm**:
 ```bash